madhavemuri/cortx-motr/doc/LR-R2.rst

    # systemctl restart lnet

    # lctl list_nids

+   # For Lnet self test refer lnet configuration provided at the end of this document.

    Check with lctl ping <nid>, if ping is not working then do the following steps.
     - wget https://raw.githubusercontent.com/Mellanox/gpu_direct_rdma_access/master/arp_announce_conf.sh